 So UX portfolios are important to get right, but that doesnt mean they have to be gut-bustingly difficult to create.
-Follow our guide to building a UX portfolio and download our free UX portfolio template, and you’re on your way to making the perfect UX design portfolio.
+Follow our guide to building one and you’ll be on your way to making the perfect UX design portfolio.

 What is a UX design portfolio?

 The concept of a portfolio of previous work is familiar for anyone working in graphic design or the visual arts – a selection, previously physical but increasingly digital, of completed work, to be shown to employers and clients as proof of abilities.
 But how does this visual concept translate to User Experience designers and researchers, who more often than not create ephemeral ‘experiences’ using non-visual methodologies, such as user testing?